 About the Role:

-Ennoble Care is hiring for a Full-time, Hospice Registered Nurse Case Manager who resides within or in close proximity to Philadelphia, PA.
+Ennoble Care is hiring for a Full-time Hospice Registered Nurse Case Manager to work within and around the Voorhees, NJ area.
 As a member of the interdisciplinary team, the RN Case Manager works under the general direction of the Director of Nursing, the attending physician and the interdisciplinary group in providing skilled nursing assessments, planning, and care in order to maximize the comfort and health of both patients and their loved ones/caregivers.

 Responsible for identifying patient and loved ones/caregiver needs and for providing supportive care in accordance with the attending physician’s orders and plan of care and the policies and procedures.
 The functions of this position will include the following:

 - Shall be assigned patient caseload by the Patient Care Coordinator or designee

 - Assume primary responsibility for a patient caseload that includes the assessing, planning, implementing and evaluating phases of the nursing process

 - Initiate communication with attending physicians, Hospice staff members and other agencies as needed to coordinate optimal care and use of resources for the patient and loved ones/caregivers

 - Maintain regular communication with the attending physician concerning patient and loved ones/caregivers